mjbieren/OrthoGroup_Sequence_Grabber/README.md

 ```

 ### Summary File
-You have the option to create a summary file which gives you an overview of what OSG did.
+You have the option to create a summary file, which gives you an overview of what OSG did.
 Example output:

 ```
 There were a total of 60931 OrthoGroups from the OrthoFinder Output, which was based on 126 taxa